trapani and western sicily - what is there to see and do?

 San Vito lo Capo Beach

 Some say that San Vito lo Capo is the best beach in Sicily.
 Maybe so, although the contest is rough.
-The sand is fine, the beach is long, and the views are good.
+Anyway, the sand here is fine, the beach is long, and the views are good.

 A shopping street in San Vito lo CapoA shopping street in San Vito lo Capo.

-The houses are low, and every one of them seems to be in the service of the tourist industry.
-There were lots of stalls selling beach supplies and such.
+The number of houses is low, and everyone seemed to be in the service of the tourist industry.
+There were lots of stalls selling beach supplies.

 There were also vendors walking the beach, selling beach-related stuff.

-Not surprisingly, the restaurants seemed touristy and quite pricy - at least compared to many other places in Sicily.
+Not surprisingly, the restaurants seemed touristy and quite pricy - at least compared to other, less traveled places in Sicily.

 The beach and houses in San Vito lo CapoSan Vito lo Capo, beach and town.